50 Canadians Reveal What Their “Happy Place” Looks Like

 “Camlin Stables is probably my favourite place in the whole world,” writes Tessa Frey of Mount Forest, Ontario.
 Between the icicles and the cozy coats on her four legged friends, we can almost feel the refreshing nip in the air.

-Don’t miss this gorgeous gallery of winter photography across Canada.
+Don’t miss this gorgeous gallery of horse pictures.

 Fire in the sky